castholm/zigglgen/README.md

 Simply visit [the generator web app hosted online](https://castholm.github.io/zigglgen/), select your API, version, profile and extensions and choose *Preview* or *Download* to generate your source file.

-Functions, constants, types and extensions are stripped off their prefixes and have their capitalization altered slightly but are otherwise identical to their original C/C++ definitions:
+Functions, constants, types and extensions are stripped off their prefixes and have their capitalization changed slightly but are otherwise identical to their original C/C++ definitions:

 | Original C/C++        | Generated Zig       |